microsoft/MixedReality-WebRTC/docs/manual/migration-guide.md

 #### Transceivers

 Previously in 1.0 the peer connection was based on an API similar to the track-based API of the pre-standard WebRTC specification.
-The 2.0 release introduces a different _tranceiver_-based API for manipulating audio and video track, which is more closely based on the WebRTC 1.0 standard.
+The 2.0 release introduces a different _transceiver_-based API for manipulating audio and video track, which is more closely based on the WebRTC 1.0 standard.

 - A _transceiver_ is a "media pipe" in charge of the encoding and transport of some audio or video tracks (at most one each way, sent and received).
 - A peer connection owns an ordered collection of audio and video transceivers.
 Users must create a transceiver with [`PeerConnection.AddTransceiver()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.AddTransceiver(Microsoft.MixedReality.WebRTC.MediaKind,Microsoft.MixedReality.WebRTC.TransceiverInitSettings)).
 Transceivers cannot be removed; they stay attached to the peer connection until that peer connection is destroyed.